e-CALLISTO FITS Analyzer: A Software Framework for CALLISTO Solar Radio Data: Software Implementation and Processing Workflow

 The methodology also imposes practical limitations.
 Combination across time and frequency depends on compatibility assumptions that generally hold for standard e-CALLISTO products but may fail for atypical station configurations or inconsistent acquisition settings.
 Time merging constructs a continuous axis through cumulative offsets and does not, by itself, guarantee correction for gaps, overlaps, or station clock irregularities.
 Frequency merging assumes compatible time sampling across selected files, and reliability depends on consistency in metadata and file naming conventions.

-background subtraction is intentionally model-light.
+Background subtraction is intentionally model-light.
 Mean background subtraction and threshold clipping perform well for many burst morphologies but can suppress weak diffuse emission and may alter the apparent intensity distribution when the background varies rapidly.
 Burst isolation depends on a user-defined region and on the mapping between continuous plot coordinates and the discrete data grid, which can introduce selection sensitivity near burst boundaries.
-Finally, any display scaling used for visualization should not be interpreted as full radiometric calibration unless station-specific calibration metadata and procedures are explicitly incorporated.
+Finally, the present release provides instrumental-unit and relative digit-to-dB representations, but does not perform absolute radiometric calibration into SFU or antenna temperature.
+Such calibration requires station-specific antenna gain, receiver response, system-temperature information, and a sky or calibration-source model.
+Incorporating these calibration-aware products is planned as a future extension.

-\section{Analysis of Type II bursts}
+\section{analysis of Type II bursts}

 Type II solar radio bursts provide one of the most direct radio diagnostics of coronal shock propagation \citep{mann1995characteristics}.
 In dynamic spectra, they appear as slowly drifting lanes that trace the plasma frequency (or its harmonic) as the shock traverses decreasing coronal density \citep{tsap2020evolution}.
 Quantifying the lane trajectory therefore enables physically meaningful parameters to be inferred, including the frequency drift rate, shock formation height, and shock speed under an assumed coronal density model \citep{late1965nature, gopalswamy2013height}.
 In metric observations, Type II bursts often show both a fundamental band and a harmonic band.
 The fundamental emission is expected near the local plasma frequency \(f_{\mathrm{pe}}\), while the harmonic emission occurs near \(2f_{\mathrm{pe}}\) \citep{cane2005solar}.
 In the present workflow, calculations are performed using the fundamental band whenever it is sufficiently clear.
 When the fundamental lane is weak, fragmented, or obscured, the harmonic lane can be selected and converted to the equivalent fundamental frequency by \(f_{\mathrm{pe}} \approx f_{\mathrm{H}}/2\) prior to physical parameter estimation.
 This selection is performed directly in the analyzer interface, allowing the measurement to remain consistent with the visible lane morphology.